ibm-cloud-docs/watson-assistant/deploy-web-chat.md

 Add your assistant to your company website as a web chat widget that can help your customers with common questions and tasks, and can transfer customers to human agents.
 {: shortdesc}

-When you create a web chat integration, code is generated that calls a script that is written in JavaScript.
-The script instantiates a unique instance of your assistant.
-You can then copy and paste the HTML `script` element into any page or pages on your website where you want users to be able to ask your assistant for help.
+For each assistant you create, the web chat integration provides a JavaScript code snippet that you can then copy and paste into your website HTML, on any page or pages where you want users to be able to ask your assistant for help.
+This script creates an instance of the web chat widget, saving you the time and effort that would be required to build your own custom user interface.

+The web chat widget uses cutting-edge functionality from IBM Design and Research to deliver an exceptional user experience.
+It is also extensively customizable, which means that you can take advantage of the web chat functionality while still maintaining consistency with your website style and branding.

 To learn more about web chat, watch the following 3-minute video.